yieldnest/yieldnest-cross-chain/README.md

 ## Linting

 This project uses `husky` for Git hooks and `forge fmt` for Solidity file formatting.
 Pre-commit hooks are set up using `lint-staged` to automatically format `.sol` files on commit.

+In addition, `solhint` is used to lint Solidity files.
+You can run `yarn lint` to manually check the code for common issues and enforce style guidelines.

 ## Documentation